7TRIALS/7TRIALS/README.md

-FIRST RENTRY IS MINE, SECOND IS MADE BY MY GOOD FRIEND JEFF (thank you so much ughjjh)
+FIRST RENTRY IS MINE, SECOND IS MADE BY MY GOOD FRIEND JEFF @scenemo (thank you so much ughjjh)

-!!
-READ THE THIRD RENTRY TOO PLEASE (do not harass anyone mentioned in there)

 also i  got copied i guess here... https://rentry.co/bigcopycat